 Petal MBFC Loan.
 In August 2007, Petal entered into a loan agreement and a promissory note with the MBFC under which Petal may borrow up to \$29.5 million.
 On the same date, the MBFC issued taxable bonds to EPO in the maximum amount of \$29.5 million.
 At December 31, 2009, there was \$8.9 million outstanding under the loan and the bonds.
 The promissory note and the taxable bonds have identical terms.
-The loan and bonds and the related interest expense and income amounts are netted in preparing our Consolidated Balance Sheet.
+The loan and bonds are netted in preparing our Consolidated Balance Sheet.